SteUhl/test2/episodes/07bibliography.md

 ::: challenge
 ### Exercise
 Use the **References** and **Footnote** features to enrich your document with citations.
+Try to find publications that you already know from previous projects, yourself or collegues.
+If they are not part of the integrated databases, try to add them manually to your reference.bib file!
-Create and fill out a bibliography, then render your document one last time.
+Create and fill out your bibliography, then render your document one last time.
 :::